Yipit/dredis/README.md

 ## Why Python

-Because it's a good language to get things off the ground quickly and @hltbra knows it very well.
+Because it's a good language to get things off the ground quickly and everybody at Yipit knows it well.
-If this becomes a valuable project, other languages will be evaluated — the language of choice won't affect much of the I/O bottleneck, though.
+If this becomes a valuable project, other languages will be evaluated — the language of choice won't affect much of the I/O bottleneck, but it may bring good performance benefits.

-Python 3 will be eventually supported, @hltbra didn't want to deal with bytes/str shenanigans when this project started as a proof-of-concept.
+We're experimenting with [Cython](https://cython.org/) to get better performance without having to rewrite large chunks in C.

+The project will migrate to Python 3 soon.

 ## Didn't you have better names?